 The next level of cold weather running is the base layer.

-A base layer is a layer of clothing that is closest to your skin.
+A base layer is the layer of clothing closest to your skin.
 It is sometimes referred to as “second skin.”
 Base layers provide warmth while absorbing and wicking away sweat to keep you dry and comfortable.

 Base layers come in a wide variety of styles and multiple fabrics that are best suited for cold-weather running.